LateralView/frontend-exercise/README.md

 ### Context

-Basically, you'll need to connect to spotify api to be able to do album searchs, then from our backend show the current comments, allowing the user to put a comment on a specific album.
+Basically, you'll need to connect to spotify API to be able to do album searches, then from our backend show the current comments, allowing the user to put a comment on a specific album.
 The application should be fully responsive.

 This is a base frontend project in which we added a little backend that communicates with Spotify API and handles the comments.
-There are some reducers, Sagas and components not related with the scope of this project, but is an example of how we implement the flow.
+There are some reducers, Sagas and components not related with the scope of this project, but it serves as an example of how we use some components and comunicate with a backend.

 There are two main directories: `backend` and `frontend`.
 The exercise is focused on `frontend` project.
 You'll just have to run `backend` (with proper envs) so the front